rizvi-kth/Docker-Chronicles/docker_pytorch_srv_test/README.md

 - Create the Dockerfile

     - Install packages from `requirements.txt`
-    - ??
-Copy the .MAR file in the image
     - Copy the entry-point script to startthe server
     - docker-compose up
+        - Volume bind the .mar files with the image